Wray, Rosenstein Testify At Hearing Into 2016 Election

 Comments

-(CBSNewYork) — Two officials are testifying in front of the House Judiciary Committee Thursday.

-FBI director Christopher Wray and Deputy Attorney General Rod Rosenstein are testifying before the committee about the 2016 presidential election.
+(CBSNewYork) — FBI director Christopher Wray and Deputy Attorney General Rod Rosenstein testified before the House Judiciary Committee about the 2016 presidential election Thursday.

-Today’s hearing specifically focuses on a report on the FBI’s handling of the Hillary Clinton email investigation.
+The hearing specifically focused on a report on the FBI’s handling of the Hillary Clinton email investigation.

 Committee republicans are furious over how slowly they say the Justice Department is complying with house subpoenas in the case.